Easy and Delicious Thai-Inspired Beef Massaman Curry

 Easy Beef Massaman Curry Recipe

 This beef massaman curry recipe is the easiest (emphasis on the EASY) and quickest recipe you’ll find on the internet thanks to Yai’s Thai and 4 simple ingredients.
-You’ll cook everything (except the rice – which you can batch cook using this method and have ready for a variety of meals throughout the week) in one pot and have a complete meal on the table in less than 30 minutes, with minimal hands-on time.
+You’ll cook everything (except the rice – which you can batch cook using this How to Batch Cook Brown Rice guide and have ready for a variety of meals throughout the week) in one pot and have a complete meal on the table in less than 30 minutes, with minimal hands-on time.
 Yai’s Thai Massaman Curry brings the dish together in a rich and flavorful curry sauce that the entire family is sure to love.
 A note – it’s on the slightly spicier side, so you may want to use less sauce for people who aren’t as accustomed to spice.

 Massaman curry originated in southern Thailand and has influences from Malaysia and India.
 The flavors are built from aromatics including lemongrass, garlic, shallots, and galangal (similar to ginger with more of a citrus tone) common to Thai cuisine, and whole spices commonly found in Indian cuisines, like cinnamon, cumin, nutmeg, cardamom, and cloves.
 It’s a coconut curry made with massaman curry paste that is rich, slightly spicy, slightly sweet, a little tangy, and utterly delicious.